What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 Enterprise SEO improves branding

 Your company’s branding strategy typically focuses on specific messaging, positioning, differentiation, brand personality and core values.
-Branded SEO is centered on influencing the visibility of brand terms (e.g., the brand name, branded products, product reviews, etc.).
-When branded SEO is executed effectively, all of these brand elements are reinforced, as the number of on-brand online touchpoints increases.
+Branded SEO is centered on influencing the visibility of brand terms specifically, including brand name, branded products, and reviews.
+When executed successfully, all of these elements are reinforced.
+As a result, you improve multiple online customer touch points.

 Another intersection of branding and SEO is in the area of reputation management.
 Online reputation management uses a combination of public relations and SEO principles to create positive content and push it onto the first page of search results.

-In this way, Enterprise SEO helps to protect the brand, which translates into more sales and higher revenue.
+In this way, Enterprise SEO helps to protect the brand, which translates into increased ecommerce sales and higher revenue.
+This is even more crucial for B2B SEO because company reputation often factors into business partnerships.

 Paid search and display advertising